common-workflow-language/cwlviewer/CONTRIBUTING.md

 PostgreSQL is used to store information about `Workflow` and `QueuedWorkflow` objects using [Spring Data JPA](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/).

+The [Licensee](https://github.com/licensee/licensee) Ruby Gem is used to automatically infer license information from Git repositories.

 The application also uses a triple store to keep the RDF representing workflows (gathered from [cwltool](https://github.com/common-workflow-language/cwltool)'s `--print-rdf` functionality).